-The tourism hotspots of Cancun and Playa Del Carmen have officially reopened to tourists.
-Surrounding vacation hotspots like Tulum, Isla Mujeres and Cozumel also reopened today.
+The hotspots of Cancun and Playa Del Carmen have officially reopened for tourism.
+Surrounding vacation hotspots like Tulum, Isla Mujeres and Cozumel have also reopened.

 Mexico implemented a traffic light system based on the amount of Covid-19 infections in a given municipality which guides states to when they could reopen for tourism.

-Being upgraded to the orange traffic light will enable hotels, hotel beaches, restaurants, historic sites, theme parks, golf courses, nautical activities, and tourist-based businesses to operate, but at 30% of normal capacity.
+Being upgraded to the yellow traffic light will enable hotels, hotel beaches, restaurants, historic sites, theme parks, golf courses, nautical activities, and tourist-based businesses to operate, but at 60% of normal capacity.

 - religious services